We are all looking for ways to get more users to visit our sites and click around, right? Of course we are.

 Every good design is typically backed by some research.
 You know that certain colors can help draw the attention of users or that big type will catch someone’s attention first, but just how significant can those design techniques be?

 That’s where the heat mapping tool from Crazy Egg comes in.
 This kind of tool allows you to see – yes, it collects data visually – what users are interacting with.
-It tracks data such as clicks, hotspots on each page of your website, the depth of user scrolls and links clicks to traffic type.
+It tracks data such as clicks, hotspots on each page of your website (or email hotspots), the depth of user scrolls and links clicks to traffic type.

 All of this information can help you design and build a site that focuses on the things your visitors want, resulting in increased conversions and time on site.

 As a designer, this kind of data can help you validate your design choices.
 Are users moving from element to element on the site in the way you intended?
 Are they clicking on buttons and using the navigation tools to dive deeper into the website?
 Data collection can answer many of these questions and better help you arrange components on your website.

 The data collection tools from Crazy Egg are robust and easy to use.
 The basic idea is that the tool collects data in the form of a heat map.
 A heatmap is an easy way to understand what users want, care about and do on your site by visually representing their clicks, according to Crazy Egg, which are the strongest indicators of visitor motivation and desire.
 But that’s not the only data you can collect with this tool.
 Here are the options:

 Heat map: A heat map lets you collect more than 88 percent of the data you would using a traditional eye-tracking process.
 This visual data representation shows you, using color blotches, where users are most likely to land on your page.
 This give you an idea of what works (and does not) and what content you should keep, increase or remove from your site.